hairyf/overlastic/packages/vue/README.md

 ### Step 1: Define Component

-Unoverlays is suitable for most components.
+overlays is suitable for most components.
 Using useOverlayMeta can provide finer control over the component process.

 ```vue
 <!-- overlay.vue -->